appsody/controller/README.md

 ## Controller behavior

 - As of release 0.2.4 only file related events will trigger ON_CHANGE actions by the controller.
 Directory events such as mkdir, rmdir, chmod, etc will not trigger ON_CHANGE actions.

 - As of release 0.2.4 a potential problem with how events occuring in the APPSODY_WATCH_IGNORE_DIR are handled has been fixed.
 Such events are now preprocessed by the watcher code, rather than post processed once the event reaches the controller.

 ## Known issues

-If the Appsody stack of interest uses a script file (.sh for example) that is then edited by the `vi` editor while the script is running, the file modification time is not updated on the container file system until the script ends.
+- If the Appsody stack of interest uses a script file (.sh for example) that is then edited by the `vi` editor while the script is running, the file modification time is not updated on the container file system until the script ends.
 What this means is that the ON_CHANGE action is not triggered when `vi` writes the file.

+- The use of symlinks within the directories that the controller monitors for file changes might result in undefined behavior.

 ## Contributing